 TIP #1: Similar to a couple of the other houses, the lineup for this attraction gets especially long as the evening progresses.
 It can be a good one to visit earlier in the evening.

 Warning: Similar to the Darkness haunted attraction, the Haunted Mansion has strobe lights as well as a spinning tunnel at the end that you have to walk through.
-If you’re hyper sensitive to flashing lights or don’t like spinning tunnels, this house isn’t for you.
+If you’re sensitive to flashing lights or don’t like spinning tunnels, then this house isn’t for you.

 PNE Fright Nights Monster Actress